Gosnells

 Employment conditions in Gosnells face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Gosnells has a diverse workforce with both white and blue-collar jobs, prominent in manufacturing and industrial sectors.
-The unemployment rate was 10.6% as of the past year, with an estimated employment growth of 2.3%.
+Gosnells has a balanced workforce with representation from both white and blue collar jobs.
+The manufacturing and industrial sectors are prominent.
+The unemployment rate in Gosnells was 10.6% in the past year, with an estimated employment growth of 2.3%.

 Frequently Asked Questions - Employment